 Discover the popular start point for the Levada walks, Ribeiro Frio, on the northern slopes of the island.
 During the Levada walk, you can found a typical nice bird, if you have something to eat offer them.
 They are really friendly.

 Then we stop Santana, characterized by its small, thatched triangular houses.
 Nowadays they used it for shops and tourist information.
 But if you ask at the guide the will show you where people nowadays live in those houses.
+Here to book the full tour!

 The last town to be visited is Machico, a viewpoint where you can look over the bay and the golden sandy beach and the airport.